MocanuPaulC/QuantumComputing/articles/quantum-intro/quantum_intro.md

 that are currently intractable for classical computers, presenting a significant leap in computational capabilities.

+### Disclaimer
+This article is an introduction to quantum computing and its applications in machine learning.
+It aims to provide a foundational understanding of quantum computing principles, quantum gates, and quantum circuits, as well as their relevance to machine learning models.
+For a more in-depth exploration of quantum computing and its advanced applications, we recommend further study of quantum algorithms, quantum error correction, and quantum machine learning techniques.

+The inner workings of quantum computing are complex and require a solid understanding of quantum mechanics, linear algebra, and quantum information theory to fully grasp the intricacies of quantum algorithms and their implementations.
+We encourage readers to delve deeper into these topics to gain a comprehensive understanding of quantum computing.

+However, this article serves as a starting point for those interested in exploring the transformative potential of quantum computing and its applications in machine learning, data analysis, and computational modeling.
+Everything required to understand the following articles is covered in this introduction.

 ## Fundamentals of Quantum Computing
 ### Quantum Bits (Qubits)
 At the heart of quantum computing lies the quantum bit, or qubit,